-In the post-discovery era, analyses in general need to take into account the presence of the newly discovered state.
-For searches with sufficiently high resolution of additional states non degenerate in mass, the strength of the observed state and limits on the signal strength of a potential additional state can be set independently, as discussed in the next section.
+In the post-discovery era, analyses searching for additional Higgs bosons need to take into account the presence of the discovered state.
+For searches with sufficiently high mass resolution to disentangle the additional states which are not degenerate in mass, the strength of the observed state and limits on the signal strength of a potential additional state can be set independently, as discussed in the next section.
 However in some cases, such as when a channel does not have a sufficiently fine mass resolution or when the states are nearly degenerate in mass, specific analyses need to be designed.
-There are two examples of such analyses: (i) the search for an additional state in the $H \to W^{()}W^{()} \to \ell\nu\ell\nu$ channel in ATLAS and (ii) the search for nearly degenerate states in the $H \to \gamma\gamma$ channel with the CMS detector.
+There are two examples of such analyses: (i) the search for an additional state in the $H \to W^{()}W^{()} \to \ell\nu\ell\nu$ channel in ATLAS and (ii) the search for nearly degenerate states in the $H \to \gamma \gamma$ channel with the CMS detector.

-The search in the $H \to W^{()}W^{()} \to \ell\nu\ell\nu$ channel, for an additional state is done using a boosted decision tree combining several discriminating kinematic characteristics to separate the signal from the background and a high mass signal H from the lower mass state h [414].
+The search in the $H \to W^{()}W^{()} \to \ell\nu\ell\nu$ channel, for an additional state is done using a boosted decision tree combining several discriminating kinematic characteristics to separate the signal from the background and a high mass signal H from the lower mass state h [439].
 A simultaneous fit of the two states h and H is then made to test the presence of an additional state.
 In this case, the usual null hypothesis of background includes including the SM signal.

-The CMS search for nearly degenerate mass states decaying to a pair of photons [415] is more generic and could for instance apply to CP-odd Higgs bosons as well.
+The CMS search for nearly degenerate mass states decaying to a pair of photons [484] is more generic and could for instance apply to CP-odd Higgs bosons as well.
 It consists of a fit to the diphoton mass spectrum using two nearly degenerate mass templates.